crystalin/better-voice-typing/README.md

 ## Overview - How it works

 - Press `Caps Lock` to begin recording your voice
-- A recording indicator with audio level appears in the top-right corner
+- A recording indicator with audio level appears (top-right corner by default)
 - You can continue to navigate and type while recording, or click the recording indicator to cancel
 - Press `Caps Lock` again to stop recording and process the audio
 - The audio is sent to your chosen speech-to-text provider (OpenAI `gpt-4o-transcribe` by default)